santiago-afonso/read-pdf-as-images/README.md

 # read-pdf

-Unified CLI to read PDFs either as text (via `pymupdf4llm`) or as images (via Poppler), optimized for use by Codex/CLI coding agents.
+Unified CLI to read PDFs either as text (default: `markitdown[pdf]`, optional: `pymupdf4llm`) or as images (via Poppler), optimized for use by Codex/CLI coding agents.

 Why: Codex/CLI agents need deterministic file paths to attach images *and* a robust way to ingest PDF text while being aware of conversion caveats.
-This tool wraps Poppler utilities for image rendering and `pymupdf4llm` for text conversion, emitting machine-friendly metadata to help agents reason about the document.
+This tool wraps Poppler utilities for image rendering and provides two text conversion engines (fast default + precise fallback), emitting machine-friendly metadata to help agents reason about the document.

 ## Features
-- Text mode (default / `--as-text`):
+- Text mode (default / `--as-text-fast`, alias: `--as-text`):
-  - Uses `pymupdf4llm.to_markdown(...)` (via `uv run --with pymupdf4llm`) to convert the PDF into markdown.
+  - Uses `markitdown[pdf]` (via `uv run --with markitdown[pdf]`) to convert the PDF into markdown.
   - Emits `<pdf-metadata>` with file identity, conversion/tool info, layout-type guesses, and page count.
   - Emits `<pdf-text>` wrapping the markdown output, with:
     - a header comment summarizing original page count,
     - explicit `<!-- PAGE n -->` markers inserted before each page chunk, and
     - optional `<page-structure>` / `<doc-structure>` blocks when requested.
+- Precise (slow) text mode (`--as-text-precise-layout-slow`):
+  - Uses `pymupdf4llm.to_markdown(...)` (via `uv run --with pymupdf4llm`) to convert the PDF into markdown.
+  - Can be significantly slower than markitdown on some PDFs; use when layout-aware extraction is worth the cost.
 - TOC/index extraction (`--toc`, best-effort):
   - Emits the same pseudo-XML wrapper as text mode (`<pdf-metadata>` + `<pdf-text>`), but with `<pdf-text>` containing only pages that look like a Table of Contents / Índice / Index / List of Figures / etc.
   - Uses regex + simple structural heuristics (e.g., headings plus lines ending with page numbers / dot leaders).
 This can miss real TOC pages.